vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 ## Battery powered with PIR

-Not connected, but still smart with a PIR sensor in it.
+Not connected, but still smart because it has a PIR sensor in it.

 ### Lights